Superdiffusive transport on lattices with nodal impurities: Model and analysis

 Time-reversal symmetry plays a crucial role in shaping the dynamics of the system.
-Under this symmetry, the energy dispersion of $\hat H_0$ satisfies $E(k)=E(-k)$, and the momentum distribution of the impurity satisfies $d_k=d_{-k}^*$.
+Under this symmetry, the energy dispersion of $\hat H_0$ satisfies $E_k=E_{-k}$, and the Fourier transform of $\hat d_i$'s wave function satisfies $d_k=d_{-k}^*$.
 In general, there always exists a momentum region $\bm{K}$ such that only $-k$ has the same energy as momentum $k$.
-In other word, when $k\in \bm{K}$, $E(k')\ne E(k)$ unless $k'=\pm k$.
+In other word, when $k\in \bm{K}$, $E_{k'}\ne E_k$ unless $k'=\pm k$.

 Within this region $\bm{K}$, the reflection probability of a single impurity can be expressed as:

 Moreover, if $d_{k_0}=0$, it implies $d_{-k_0}=0$.
 If $k_0 \in \bm{K}$, this doubles the order of zeros of the reflection probability, leading to an enhanced divergent behavior of the localization length near node $k_0$: